Blade-OS/os/README.md

 # Milestones:
 GNOME Edition - Complete

 XFCE Edition - WIP

 KDE Edition - Currently not working on it

 Home Server - Currently not working on it

+Repository - Somewhat complete, some fixing may be needed.

-Utilities - 1 completed, still WIP
+Utilities - Moving to repo.

 # Although the GNOME edition is complete, that does NOT mean that the OS is complete as a whole.
 So expect some internal changes in newer builds.